commoncrawl/cc-crawl-statistics/plots/crawlsize.md

 Size of Common Crawl Monthly Archives
 =====================================

-The number of released pages per month has fluctuated due to various sizes of seed donations.
+The number of released pages per month fluctuates due to varying sizes of added seeds, changes to the scheduling policy for page revists and crawler operating issues.
 Because of duplicates the number of unique URLs or unique content digests (here Hyperloglog estimates) is lower.

 ![Size of crawl archives (pages, URLs, unique content digest)](./crawlsize/monthly.png)